There are many different circuits that have been used for vintage crystal radio receivers or crystal sets over the years.

 In fact these devices could conduct to a limited extent even at voltages lower than the 0.2 to 0.3 volts, whilst still preventing conduction in the reverse direction.
 Although they did not operate at their maximum effectiveness for very low voltages, some rectification and hence detection of the signal took place.

-Normally high impedance headsets were used, and today crystal earphones that use a piezo electronic crystal may be employed.
+The headphones needed to be high impedance, and often the ones used with vintage radios would be around 2kΩ.
+However today crystal earphones that use a piezo electronic crystal may be employed.
 In this way the circuit is voltage driven and does not require much current to be sourced.

 The different elements of the crystal radio receiver circuit used a variety of different components.
 In the early days of radio, these were likely to have been made by the amateur experimenters, although later on, the components became available from radio component stockists who soon started to appear once the demand for radios was established.